Shamelessly nicked from the Tackleford Wikia

 There's a lot going on here!
 How do I make sense of this and where do I start reading?

-Allison does have a "New reader" page on his site that's meant to untangle his work and lay it all out, but I feel it may actually make his oeuvre look more complex and confusing than it is; it is an exhaustive list that chronicles not just all the one-off comics he's done, but also a few that are unavailable and/or effectively disowned.
-Also, it's slightly out of date.
+There is a "New reader" page — actually a couple years old and now removed, but saved via the Wayback machine — that's meant to untangle his work and lay it all out, but I feel it may actually make his oeuvre look more complex and confusing than it is; it is an exhaustive list that chronicles not just all the one-off comics he's done, but also a few that are unavailable and/or effectively disowned.
 In my view, the ones to be concerned with are the ones I mentioned at the beginning of the last section: Scary Go Round, Bad Machinery, Giant Days and Steeple.

 Of those, the best place to start is Bad Machinery.
-Bad Machinery follows six school-aged kids— Charlotte, Shauna, Mildred, Jack, Linton and Sonny— who investigate mysterious happenings around their town, which inevitably have some sort of fantastical explanation.
+Bad Machinery follows six school-aged kids — Charlotte, Shauna, Mildred, Jack, Linton and Sonny — who investigate mysterious happenings around their town, which inevitably have some sort of fantastical explanation.
 Beyond the solid premise (who doesn't love a mystery), I think it's also his best work to date: a perfect mixture of intrigue and silliness while also affording time for character development.
 One of the more impressive aspects is that, because each case takes place over a school semester, you get to watch the cast grow from precocious kids into troublesome teens.
 It is available online and in print.
-You should eventually follow this with Wicked Things, a post-BM story in which Charlotte investigates a murder.
+You can eventually follow this with Wicked Things, a post-BM story in which Charlotte investigates a murder; and the online follow-up Solver, which continues her new misadventures.

 Another strong starting point is Giant Days.
 This is one of Allison's rarer grounded works, set at a university and with your requisite university melodrama; there's nothing supernatural here, but it does exist in a sort of heightened reality.
-It doesn't re-invent the wheel but it's good fun, anchored by a great core trio— flighty goth Esther, cheerful and naive Daisy, and tightly-wound Susan— and has his comedy chops on full display (sometimes, there's a new joke in every panel).
-It is, however, less accessible than Bad Machinery, in the sense that it is a print comic and you need to pay money for it.
+It doesn't re-invent the wheel but it's good fun, anchored by a great core trio — flighty goth Esther, cheerful and naïve Daisy, and tightly-wound Susan — and has his comedy chops on full display (sometimes, there's a new joke in every panel).
+It is, however, less accessible than Bad Machinery, in the sense that it is a print comic and you need to pay money for it (or maybe visit your local library).

 On the other hand, if seeing these gives you an archive panic, then you could go with his latest comic, Steeple.
-Steeple stars a pair of women— Billie, a curate in the Church of England, and Maggie, a priestess in the Church of Satan— who become unlikely friends and bumble into various supernatural occurrences (if their religious backgrounds make this sound edgy to you, don't worry, it's really just doing a buddy-cop thing).
+Steeple stars Billie, a curate in the Church of England; and Maggie, a priestess in the Church of Satan; who become unlikely friends and bumble into various supernatural occurrences (if their religious backgrounds make this sound edgy to you, don't worry: it's really just doing an odd-couple thing).
 This looks to be Allison's main project for the foreseeable future, and it only just started recently, so you easily jump in, catch up and follow along as it publishes.
 One slightly awkward thing is that while it's mostly a webcomic, it actually began in print, and you'll need to read that single volume first to understand what's going on.